dlenski/stravacli/README.md

   -t {tcx,gpx,original}, --type {tcx,gpx,original}
                         Format in which to download activities (default is their original format
+  -s, --scrape          Use HTML scrape-based method to download activities
+                        (will allow you to download activities other than your own)
   -N, --number          Label activity files by number, rather than by their
                         titles
   -E ENV, --env ENV     Look for ACCESS_TOKEN in environment variable rather